30 years with the Knowledge Foundation

 Our journey has been marked by both big and small challenges, periodically through external pressure for the Knowledge Foundation to change its direction.
 Nevertheless, the foundation has stayed true to its mission in line with its bylaws, even though this mission has varied over the years.
 Among the many achievements are the impressive results of the new educational institutions and in the private sector, as well as becoming an esteemed player in the educational sphere.

-Through prudent and sustainable capital management, the Knowledge Foundation has granted SEK 12 Billion in project grants over the years.
+Through prudent and sustainable capital management, the Knowledge Foundation has disbursed SEK 12 Billion in project grants over the years.
 With the goal of maintaining the capital in perpetuity, current capital levels are SEK 9 Billion.
 The foundation grants approximately SEK 500 million annually.

 With this 30th anniversary, we look back at our achievements with pride.
 These days, higher education and healthy research environments are present across the country.
 The Foundation has contributed to improving the financing conditions of higher education institutions and helped them to establish new fields of science, to obtain licenses for postgraduate education and, in several cases, to obtain university status.
 Simultaneously, the Knowledge Foundation’s requirement of private sector participation has strengthened competitiveness and renewed the forms of collaboration between academia and business.